-Bioscience
+BSC Bioscience

-Are you interested in Science?
-Are you interested in the ways which a body protects itself against infection?
+interested in the ways which a body protects itself against infection?
 How microbes impact both positively and negatively on health?
 Would you like to find out more about the internal workings of cells - how they are built, communicate and divide?
 Are you interested in using this knowledge to develop new strategies for new medicines?
 If so, the Biosciences degree at UL might be for you.